DeusArcana/100-days-of-code/log.md

 - Currently working on Technical Documentation Challenge in [FreeCodeCamp](https://freecodecamp.org)
 - Still writing the actual documentation, half of the work is done

+### Day 35: March 17, 2019

+- Currently working on Technical Documentation Challenge in [FreeCodeCamp](https://freecodecamp.org)
+- Still writing the actual documentation, this is taking more than I though.
+Maybe choosing SQL it wasn't a good idea. xD